 Tethys Ocean: a vanished realm now lying in the mountains.

 The Tethys Ocean was a vast marine realm that no longer exists.
 Is it all gone?
 Not quite.
 There are still remnants of this ocean on Earth today.
 The Mediterranean Sea for example is the last vestige of the Tethys Ocean.
 Other remains can be found on land and at high altitudes in the mountains.

-There are five oceans: the Atlantic, Pacific, Indian, Southern and Arctic oceans.
+There are five oceans: the Atlantic, Pacific, Indian, Southern and the Arctic.
 In the geological past, the continents lay in different locations, separated from each other by different oceans.
 The Tethys is the most famous vanished ocean.

 In this article, we briefly explain what an ocean is, when the Tethys ocean existed, which creatures it boasted, and how the existence of the Tethys was first suspected.
 Let's start with the basics.

 What is an ocean?

 There are oceans because the outer 'shell' of the earth is fragmented, as a puzzle, with the continents are large pieces, as explained in the article on Plate Tectonics.
 The oceans separate the continents from each other.
 The ocean basins are not static but slowly widen.
 An ocean basin is low-lying depression and is therefore below sea level.
 But oceans are more than just submerged lowlands.
 Beneath the water column, on average 4 km deep, lies the oceanic crust, which consists of basalt rock.
 Basalt is solidified lava that flows out of large cracks in the middle of the oceans and forms 'new' ocean crust when it solidifies.
 The continental crust, contrarily, consists mainly of granite, a completely different rock.